-The recommended receiver is a TEMS Light equipment.
+The recommended receiver is TEMS Light equipment.
 This is a TEMS mobile connected to a small pen-operated PC.
-The TEMS light program is a reduced version of the standard TEMS
+The TEMS light program is a reduced version of the standard TEMS for that particular building.
+If TEMS Light is not available the standard TEMS equipment or a TMR can be used.

 PC software but with the possibility to log fix points by marking with the pen on a scanned map.
 The information in the log files is displayed on the scanned map as color marks, associated to a window with more information concerning each mark.
-These measurements can be exported to TEMS prediction to calibrate prediction models used for that particular building.
-If TEMS Light is not available the standard TEMS equipment or a TMR can be used.
+These measurements can be exported to TEMS prediction to calibrate prediction models used